mithi/mpc/README.md

 ### `px`
  - The current location in the x-axis of an arbitrary global map coordinate system
 ### `py`
- - The current location in the x-axis of an arbitrary global map coordinate system
+ - The current location in the y-axis of an arbitrary global map coordinate system
 ### `psi`
  - The current orientation / heading of the vehicle
 ### `v`